pyeventsourcing/eventsourcing/docs/topics/user_guide/wsgi.rst

 Web Tier
 ========

-This section contains suggestions for using uWSGI in prefork mode with Django, and with Flask.
+This section contains suggestions for using uWSGI ``@postfork`` decorator.

 uWSGI
 -----

 uWSGI has a `postfork decorator
 <http://uwsgi-docs.readthedocs.io/en/latest/PythonDecorators.html#uwsgidecorators.postfork>`__
-that can be used with Django and Flask and other frameworks.
+that can be used with Django and Flask and other frameworks if you are running in prefork mode.

-Django
-""""""

-Django WSGI file can use ``init_application()`` after the database connection is setup, however that happens.
+Your ``wsgi.py`` file can have a module-level function decorated with the ``@postfork`` decorator that initialises your eventsourcing application for the Web application process.

 .. code:: python

-    from django.core.wsgi import get_wsgi_application
     from uwsgidecorators import postfork

     @postfork